sidt6/Google-Stock-Price-Predcition-using-LSTM-Algorithm/README.md

 # Google-Stock-Price-Predcition-using-LSTM-Algorithm
 The project aims to predict Google's stock prices using the Long Short-Term Memory (LSTM) algorithm.
 LSTM, a type of recurrent neural network (RNN), is capable of capturing long-term dependencies in sequential data.
+By training on historical stock data, the LSTM model learns patterns and trends, enabling it to make future price predictions.
+The project enhances financial analysis and decision-making by providing insights into potential stock price movements.